ServiceNowDevProgram/code-snippets/Server-Side Components/Background Scripts/Copy Field Values and Insert in Target Record/README.md

 Script Usage :

-The function tables the parameters such as source table, source record sys_id, target table, fields that needs to be copied to target table.
+This function takes the parameters such as source table, source record sys_id, target table, fields that needs to be copied to target table.

 As a validation check, the fields from source table should be similar to target else abort inserting the record.